rtrunkhill/timebot/README.md

-# Timebot
+# Timebot v1.0 (3/27/2018)

 A discord bot that will convert timezones for you.
-This will prevent missed games due to confusion related to converting time from players in different timezones.
+This will prevent missed games due to the confusion of converting time from players in different timezones.

+Install Timebot on your server with this link: https://discordapp.com/oauth2/authorize?client_id=425377506041004033&scope=bot

+To use timebot -

+/timebot (time to be converted using the 24hr clock) (timezone to be converted FROM) (timezone to be converted TO)

+e.g. /timebot 1600 +3 -4

+/timebot list  - will provide a wiki link to all timezones if you aren't sure of the numerical value of the timezones /timebot help  - if you get stuck

+Timebot is OPEN SOURCE  If you want contribute make sure you read the following:

 **Code of Conduct**